Section 29A - Documents affecting national security, defence or international relations

 See section 33 of the Guidelines for more information about:

-- determining whether consultation is practicable
+- determining whether consultation is reasonably practicable

 - how to conduct consultation